oculus42/promissory/README.md

         myPromise.reject('Boo');
     }

 Promissory accepts a single argument `true` which returns the promise, resolve, and reject as an object rather than attaching the functions to the promise.
-This is convenient if you plan to expose the promise but need.
+This is convenient if you plan to expose the promise but need the resolve and reject functions separately.

 This provides an interface similar to the Promise.defer() concept of Promises/A.